Samsung/tizen-docs/docs/application/web/guides/w3c/graphics/svg.md

 2. Use the `<script>` element to handle events related to the SVG elements.

    The script usage is similar to handling DOM as a script.
-The following example controls the SVG element's `width` attribute through the click event.
+The following example controls the SVG element's `width` attribute through the click event:

    ```
    <script>